jz3lada/PullSQLData/README.md

 How to use?
 ===========

-1. Copy the code in the Query editor and press F5 for execute the code
+1. Copy the code in the Query editor and execute the code
 2. Check the messages windows and make sure the query execute correctly, the expected message is "Command(s) completed successfully."
 3. In a new querry windows write same this: